Al-Saqib/Dynamic-contact-infection-forecast/README.md

 ```

 ### Clean data
-Data pre-processing files are read in, aggregated, and cleaned, to produce a final data suitable for statistical analysis.
+Data pre-processing files are read in, aggregated, and cleaned, to produce final data suitable for statistical analysis.

 ```R
 # Loads and aggregates saved files (fixed, static and static variables)